Jordanian Citizenship by Investment

 - Residency Required

-- No residency requirement; temporary residency may be obtained during processing
+- No residency requirement; temporary residency permit may be obtained during the application period

 - Due Diligence